 When the ClothRoads tour group visited Multicolores in Panajachel this March, we met artisan Glendy Emiliana Muj Garcia, Multicolores president Reyna Pretzantzin, and development director Cheryl Conway.
 Glendy spoke confidently to us about her growth as an artist, proudly showing off her in-process large rug—the largest she has ever made.
 Reyna couldn’t be prouder of the women, saying, “The hookers are creating their own products and designs.
 They now believe they can do more than they ever thought possible.
 They are more secure, both financially and in themselves.
 Many have taken on leadership roles.
 And their children—they have gone from shy to outgoing.
 They are happy in their community because of this change.
 Now there are over sixty women from seven villages–even a few children have started learning and some husbands are assisting in the preparation.”

 For Multicolores, the goal continues to be self-sufficiency and sustainability.
 To achieve this new markets and products need to be developed, additional payment need to be made to the artisans who create high-quality marketable products, and there needs to be financial literacy and planning classes for the women, many of whom are illiterate.

 You can learn more about Multicolores here.
-If you’re visiting northern Colorado before May 20, go see The Power of Maya Women’s Artistry at the Avenir Museum of Design & Merchandising in Fort Collins and stop by our store in Loveland to see and purchase rugs by Multicolores or shop here online.
+If you’re visiting northern Colorado before May 20, go see The Power of Maya Women’s Artistry at the Avenir Museum of Design & Merchandising in Fort Collins.
 You can meet some of the artisans in person at the Santa Fe Folk Art Market in July, plus Mary Anne Wise and Multicolores offer yearly rug hooking classes with the Cooperative in Guatemala.